matthewberger/matthewberger.github.io/teaching/vaml/spring2020/assignments/index.md

 # Assignments

-All assignments will be completed using [Observable Notebooks](https://observablehq.com/).
-Links to Notebooks will be provided as assignments are posted.
+All assignments will be completed using [Observable notebooks](https://observablehq.com/).
+Links to notebooks will be provided as assignments are posted.
 In particular, you will need to do the following for completing assignments:

 * First and foremost, create an account on Observable.
 * When an assignment is posted, click on the link.
 You should then _fork_ the assignment.
-You will be provided with a **private** Notebook that you will work on.
+You will be provided with a **private** notebook that you will work on.
 * When you are finished with the assignment, you should download it as a single compressed file to your computer.
 You will then submit this file to the appropriate Assignments section on Brightspace.

 Regarding the latter two points, see the following image for an illustration: